sarxos/webcam-capture/webcam-capture-examples/webcam-capture-qrcode/README.md

 # Webcam Capture QR Code Reader Example

-This example show how to read QR codes with Webcam Capture.
+This example show how to read QR and bar codes with Webcam Capture.

 ## What Is This

-This example show how to process QR codes with your webcam using [Webcam Capture](https://github.com/sarxos/webcam-capture) project together with [ZXing](https://github.com/zxing/zxing) library.
+This example show how to process QR and bar codes with your webcam using [Webcam Capture](https://github.com/sarxos/webcam-capture) project together with [ZXing](https://github.com/zxing/zxing) library.